dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1335: Group belonging fosters moral identity in children.
+### T1335: Belonging and moral development come from family values.

 |Support|
 |---|